About This Trip

 - Stay in comfortable accommodations on the eastern edge of Turneffe Atoll.

-Explore the exquisite maze of coral reefs and turquoise waters of Turneffe Atoll, and visit the world famous Great Blue Hole on this land-based snorkel expedition.
+Explore the exquisite maze of coral reefs and turquoise waters of Turneffe Atoll, and visit the world famous Great Blue Hole on this land-based Belize snorkeling trip.
 This expedition is one of the best ways for non-divers to discover Belize's spectacular coral reef systems.

 Our trip begins with a 90-minute boat ride from Belize City to the eastern side of Turneffe Atoll.
 We stay at Turneffe Flats Lodge, which offers comfortable air-conditioned villas and cabanas with beautiful views of the surrounding sea.
 Turneffe Atoll is exceptional for its warm shallow water, which gives snorkelers easy access to an extraordinary underwater paradise.
 Magnificently adorned with huge yellow tube sponges and myriad tropical fish, the reef offers unmatched snorkeling opportunities.